-Westmead is one of the largest health and education precincts in Australia with four major hospitals, three world leading medical research institutes and major tertiary education institutions with campuses on the precinct.
+Westmead is one of the largest health and education precincts in Australia with four major hospitals, three world leading medical research institutes and major tertiary education institutions with campuses within the precinct.

-Transport links are also being transformed at Westmead with the introduction of Parramatta Light Rail, a confirmed stop for Westmead on Metro West and the first stage of Western Sydney Rail; a connection for Westmead and Parramatta to the new western Sydney airport.
+Transport links are also being transformed at Westmead with the introduction of the Parramatta Light Rail, a confirmed stop for Westmead on the Metro West and the first stage of Western Sydney Rail; a connection for Westmead and Parramatta to the new Western Sydney airport.

 Light Rail construction is also well underway at Randwick, with the completion of the CBD and South East Light Rail project due for completion in 2019.